sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/custom-ami/README.md

 ## AWS Darksite Custom AMI
-By default, viya4-iac-aws uses the base Canonical Ubuntu Server image, which does not have the required nfs-kernel-server package.
-IAC installs these packages as part of the cloud-init process, however this is not possible in a dark site which has no outbound internet access.
-Below are instructions for creating a custom AMI which will ensure that nfs-kernel-server packages are installed for both the jumpserver and NFS server.
+By default, `viya4-iac-aws` uses the base Canonical Ubuntu Server image, which does not have the required `nfs-kernel-server` package.
+IAC installs these packages as part of the `cloud-init` process, however this is not possible in a Dark Site which has no outbound Internet access.
+Below are instructions for creating a custom AMI which will ensure that `nfs-kernel-server` packages are installed for both the jumpserver and NFS server.

-Once the AMI is created, you can then apply the mod to viya4-iac-aws by running the [darksite-iac-aws-mods.sh](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) script.
+Once the AMI is created, you can then apply the modified AMI to `viya4-iac-aws` by running the ["darksite-iac-aws-mods.sh"](https://github.com/sassoftware/viya4-iac-aws/blob/feat/iac-1117/viya4-iac-aws-darksite/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) ["darksite-iac-aws-mods.sh"](https://github.com/sassoftware/viya4-iac-aws/blob/main/viya4-iac-aws-darksite/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) script.

 ## Notes
-This information was provided by [Frederik Vandenberghe](https://gitlab.sas.com/sbxfrv).
+This information was provided by Frederik Vandenberghe.

 ## Launch EC2-instance based on the current AMI in use
 First thing to do is launch an EC2-instance based on the AMI that's in use as AWS-base image for the nfs-server and the jump-server.
 You can see which AMI that is in https://github.com/sassoftware/viya4-iac-aws/blob/main/modules/aws_vm/main.tf